 The State of Alaska's credit rating peaked in 2013 with the highest ratings from all three national credit rating agencies.
-The significant reduction in UGF in fiscal year 2015 and the State's practice of portraying earnings of the Permanent Fund and CBR as well as current year deposits to the CBR as restricted by custom revenue and the resulting recurring UGF category annual deficits placed significant strain on the State's credit rating.
-While the State continues to maintain high credit ratings, multiple downgrades have occurred over the last four years as detailed below:
+The significant reduction in UGF in fiscal year 2015, the State's practice of segregating revenues and portraying certain current year revenue as restricted by custom combined with a pattern of budgets that rely on past year revenue held primarily in the CBR placed significant strain on the State's credit rating.
+While the State continues to maintain high credit ratings, multiple downgrades have occurred over the last five years as detailed below:

-2015 AAA, AAA, Aaa ratings since 2013 or earlier with Stable Outlook January 5, 2016 downgrade by Standard & Poor's to AA+ Negative Outlook February 29, 2016 downgrade by Moody's Investors Service to Aa1 Negative Outlook June 14, 2016 downgrade by Fitch Ratings to AA+ Negative Outlook July 25, 2016 downgrade by Moody's Investor Service to Aa2 Negative Outlook July 13, 2017 downgrade by Moody's Investor Service to Aa3 Negative Outlook July 18, 2017 downgrade by Standard & Poor's to AA Negative Outlook November 1, 2017 downgrade by Fitch Ratings to AA Negative Outlook November 2, 2017 outlook adjustment by Fitch upgraded to Stable Outlook December 1, 2017 outlook adjustment by Moody's upgraded to Stable Outlook July 25, 2019 outlook adjustment by Moody's to Negative Outlook September 5, 2019 downgrade by Fitch Ratings to AA- Stable Outlook
+2015 AAA, AAA, Aaa ratings since 2013 or earlier with Stable Outlook January 5, 2016 downgrade by Standard & Poor's to AA+ Negative Outlook February 29, 2016 downgrade by Moody's Investors Service to Aa1 Negative Outlook June 14, 2016 downgrade by Fitch Ratings to AA+ Negative Outlook July 25, 2016 downgrade by Moody's Investor Service to Aa2 Negative Outlook July 13, 2017 downgrade by Moody's Investor Service to Aa3 Negative Outlook July 18, 2017 downgrade by Standard & Poor's to AA Negative Outlook November 2, 2017 downgrade by Fitch Ratings to AA Negative Outlook September 5, 2019 downgrade by Fitch Ratings to AA-April 17, 2020 downgrade by Standard & Poor's to AA-May 6, 2020 downgrade by Fitch Ratings to A+ All three rating agencies have a negative outlook on the State's credit

-The State's credit rating began stabilizing in fiscal year 2018 with the adjustment of the outlook of the State from negative to stable by all three rating agencies.
-These adjustments reflected recognition of the financial options that the State has available to it in addressing the challenge of the reported recurring UGF budget deficit, incremental change that had occurred over the prior three years to address the State's fiscal situation, and the State's use of Permanent Fund earnings as UGF in the fiscal year 2019 budget as a result of SB 26.
-This stability diminished late in fiscal year 2019 through the beginning of fiscal year 2020 as the State experienced political gridlock during the process of creating the fiscal year 2020 budget, with multiple special sessions of the Legislature and high-level policy disagreement between the Executive and Legislative branches of government.
-This process resulted in Moody's placing the State's credit on negative outlook and Fitch Ratings downgrading their credit rating for the State by one notch.
+The State's credit rating had stabilized in fiscal year 2018 with the adjustment of the outlook of the State from negative to stable by all three rating agencies.
+These adjustments reflected recognition of the financial options that the State has available to it in addressing the challenge of the reported recurring UGF budget deficit, incremental change that had occurred over the prior three years to address the State's fiscal situation, and the State's use of Permanent Fund earnings as UGF in the fiscal year 2019 budget as a result of the passage of SB 26.
+This stability diminished late in fiscal year 2019 through the beginning of fiscal year 2021 as the State experienced political gridlock during the process of creating the fiscal year 2020 budget, with multiple special sessions of the Legislature and high-level policy disagreement between the Executive and Legislative branches of government.
+Continued reliance on the CBR and the forecast depletion of the CBR resulted in additional rating action in the spring of 2020.
+In fiscal year 2020 Moody's placed the State's credit on negative outlook, Standard and Poor's placed the credit on negative outlook and downgraded two notches.

-A carefully considered debt management plan is a useful tool to policy leaders and government professionals when determining appropriate levels of debt while balancing meeting the need of funding the State's capital program and maintaining credit rating.
+A carefully considered debt management plan is a useful tool to policy leaders and government professionals when determining appropriate levels of debt while balancing meeting the need of funding the State's long-term financial outlook, an ongoing capital program and maintaining credit rating.
 However, the current erosion of the quality of the State's credit rating has been entirely based on the State's diminished UGF generation caused by low oil price and the difficulty in determining how and when to change how the State generates and categorizes revenue or how the State prioritizes spending to resolve the UGF structural deficit.
 Options considered for change have included diminishing state UGF spending, implementing a broad-based tax, implementing or increasing other taxes, and using some portion of the Permanent Fund investment earnings.
-As of fiscal year 2020, the options that have been exercised are reducing state UGF spending, diminishing the PFD distribution and reclassifying a portion of Permanent Fund earnings as UGF revenue.
+As of fiscal year 2021, the options that have been exercised are reducing state UGF spending, diminishing the PFD distribution and reclassifying a portion of Permanent Fund earnings as UGF revenue.